Guidelines for Authors

 Videos should be provided in separate files.
 The journal will accept digital files in mp4, flash video (flv.), MPEG (MPEG video file), DVD video, mov., avi., and mwv. formats or videos on CD / DVD.
 Contributors are asked to be succinct, and the editorial office reserves the right to request a shorter video if necessary.
 Video files can be submitted online at: http://www.theajo.com/pages/view/submit-multimedia-files

-• Quality: Please set the video aspect ratio as 4:3 or 16:9 (widescreen).
-The original video should be of high quality with the resolution ≥1280×720, the frame rate ≥24 frames per second, and the bit rate ≥5 Mbps.
+- Quality: Please set the video aspect ratio as 4:3 or 16:9 (widescreen).
+The original video should be of high quality with a resolution ≥1280×720, a frame rate ≥24 frames per second, and a bit rate ≥5 Mbps.

-• In-video text and audio: Videos should have text or symbols or audio descriptions.
+- In-video text and audio: Videos should have text or symbols or audio descriptions.
 All text notes, explanations, descriptions, etc. in the video must be provided in English.
-The logo or watermark of the hospital/institution should not appear on the screen.
 Any patient information should be erased from the video.

 Use only standard abbreviations; All abbreviations should be defined when they are first used in the text unless the abbreviation is a standard unit of measurement and a list of full terms should be provided in the manuscript.